 Damien Pierce (Design/Media)

-David Christov (Design/IT)
+David Christov (IT/Media and Design)

 Psychoanalytic Associations Represented on our Organizing Committee